craftingcity/The-Known-World/Prenotes Apr 14 25.md

 Imagining the bright and lively world of Alaturmen, we overlook the luscious, wet mosslands of the southeast and then further, down into the villages and towns of the Central Third, where we see each of the four of you arrive in [[Mossburg]] for a paying job.

-You've been directed to meet your peers at a bar known as the Araborum to prepare for your working opportunity.
-A delivery, of sorts.
+You've been directed to meet your peers at a bar known as 'the Araborum', where you will prepare for your working opportunity.

 Who reaches Araborum first?
-What are you drinking?
+What are you doing?

 ### What does the World Know?